jinxixiang/low_rank_wsi/README.md

 2. We improve the vanilla transformer by adding a learnable low-rank matrix as a surrogate to implement higher-order interaction.

 The code is coming soon...

+@inproceedings{xiangexplore,
+  title={Exploring Low-Rank Property in Multiple Instance Learning for Whole Slide Image Classification}, author={Xiang, Jinxi and Wang, Xiyue and Zhang, Jun and Yang, Sen and Han, Xiao and Yang, Wei}, booktitle={International Conference on Learning Representations}
+  year={2023}
+}